Dilemmas regarding the image in contemporaneityFriday Mar 16, 2018

 The Production of the Urban Imaginary: Desire, Nostalgia, and Denial

-The city is the most complete artifact that man has generated.
-It reflects the aspirations and limitations of those who transit and inhabit it.
-Caracas is also a psychological product of its inhabitants, full of denials and blindness: an urban artifact of overlapping incongruities.
-Citizens and city have not forged a healthy relationship because they cannot be heard nor seen; there is no possibility of synchrony.
-Félix González-Torres' clocks do not coincide and not enough curiosity can be discerned to stop the wrong time.
-It lies waiting for a chance or a malfunction so that the needles convene and merge into "perfect lovers," to begin a workable reconciliation.
+The city is the most complex artifact mankind has generated.
+It reflects the aspirations and limitations of those who move through and inhabit it.
+Caracas is also a psychological outcome of “Caraqueños”, full of denials and blind spots; an urban artifact of overlapping incongruities.
+Citizens and city have not forged a healthy relationship because they do not see or hear each other.
+There is no possible synchronicity.
+Felix González-Torres´ clocks do not coincide and not enough curiosity or desire can be discerned to stop the missed timing.
+The only hope is that chance or malfunctioning may allow the clock hands to convene and encourage the “perfect lovers” to begin a workable process of reconciliation.